vinegarhq/vinegarhq.github.io/src/Sober/FAQ/index.md

 A: No, as the Android version doesn't have support for VR.
 The Quest version is only on built on ARM and under a translation layer, it performs horribly.

-## Q: I'm running into an issue which isn't listed here.
+## Q: I'm running into an issue which isn't listed here or in the troubleshooting page.
 What should I do?
 A: More often than not, simply restarting Sober or updating it to the latest version fixes the issue.
 If it persists, consider reporting it in VinegarHQ's Discord Server.